metromg/vote-radio/README.md

 - `ICECAST_PORT`: Port of the icecast server
 - `ICECAST_SOURCE_PASSWORD`: Configured source password of the icecast server

 This image is NOT suitable for horizontal scale-out.
-There should only be one running instance of this image.
+There should only be one running container of this image.
 If you use docker swarm it has to run on the swarm manager.

 ## Development
 To run the development environment on your local machine, just `git clone` this repository and follow these steps: